 Mortgages can be stressful - especially when things aren’t straightforward.
 According to a study from the Money and Mental Health Policy Institute, people can feel ‘trapped’ by poor credit ratings.
 Sorting things out might feel like a huge task, but knowing where you stand and checking what you can do is the best place to start.

-We only do bad credit mortgages here at Haysto.
+We specialise in bad credit mortgages here at Haysto.
 So we completely understand the frustration.
-And we take mental health seriously.
-If you’re feeling worried about how your credit history might affect your Shared Ownership mortgage application, get in touch with us.
+If you’re worried about how your credit history might affect your Shared Ownership mortgage application, get in touch with us.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.